mltframework/mlt_web/developers/Framework.md

 #### mlt_pool

 The MLT framework provides memory pooling capabilities through the mlt_pool API.
-Once initilialised, these can be seen as a straightforward drop in replacement for malloc/realloc/free functionality.
+Once initilialized, these can be seen as a straightforward drop in replacement for malloc/realloc/free functionality.

 The background behind this API is that malloc/free operations are notoriously inefficient, especially when dealing with large blocks of memory (such as an image).
-On linux, malloc is optimised for memory allocations less than 128k - memory blocks allocated of these sizes or less are retained in the process heap for subsequent reuse, thus bypassing the kernel calls for repeated allocation/frees for small blocks of memory.
+On linux, malloc is optimized for memory allocations less than 128k - memory blocks allocated of these sizes or less are retained in the process heap for subsequent reuse, thus bypassing the kernel calls for repeated allocation/frees for small blocks of memory.
 However, blocks of